justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 # Intro

-This is a tutorial for `dostackbufferoverflowgood.exe`, a vulnerable Windows binary produced for The Presentation for Cross-Site Scripters Who Can't Stack Buffer Overflow Good and Want to Do Other Stuff Good Too.
+This is a tutorial for `dostackbufferoverflowgood.exe`, a vulnerable Windows binary.

-By the end the tutorial, you should be on your way to feeling comfortable with the concepts of stack buffer overflows and using them for Saved Return Pointer overwrite exploitation.
+By the end of the tutorial, you should be on your way to feeling comfortable with the concept of stack buffer overflows and using them for Saved Return Pointer overwrite exploitation.

 Exploit development is a journey, and it takes some time to get used to the concepts.
 Don't beat yourself up if anything is unclear, I probably sucked at